makecent/mmtad/README.md

-# The official repo for DITA
+# Temporal action detection using mmdetection and mmaction2

+This repository contains **unoffical** codes of several temporal action detection (TAD) methods that implemented in [open-mmlab](https://github.com/open-mmlab) style.
+[mmengine](https://github.com/open-mmlab/mmengine), [mmcv](https://github.com/open-mmlab/mmcv), [mmdetection](https://github.com/open-mmlab/mmdetection), and [mmaction2](https://github.com/open-mmlab/mmaction2) are the main backends.

+> I am **NOT** an employee of open-mmlab, **neither** the author of many of the implemented TAD methods here

+# Supported TAD methods
+- APN (official)
+- DITA (official)
+- ActionFormer
+- TadTR
+- BasicTAD

+# Current status (2 Jan 2024)
-The code is not completed and the readme.md need to be updated.
+The repository is still under construction and the readme.md need to be updated.

 # Prepare the environment